playmoweb/ComposeMultiDatePicker/README.md

 - [x] Range date picker (start date to end date)
 - [x] Customizable colors
 - [x] Quickly select year by clicking on the month/year title
+- [x] Quickly change month by sliding on the days

 # Usage